geekiam/website/content/nuxt/getting-started-with-nuxt.md

 ---
-title: Getting started with nuxt
+title: How to Get started with Nuxt
 description: Learn how to create server-side rendered applications by using Nuxt.js, how to configure your application for development.
 summary: In this tutorial, we’re going to learn how to create server-side rendered applications by using Nuxt.js.
 keywords: